-- Employees learn to be more collaborative and share information so everyone can make better-informed decisions.
+- Employees learn to be more collaborative and share knowledge so everyone can make better-informed decisions.

 - The team learns to brainstorm ideas and build off of one another to produce innovative ideas.

 - Leaders naturally emerge rather than being appointed.
+This is a key difference between a leader vs. boss.
 This makes having a leader feel more authentic since the group isn’t “forced” into following this person.